 We regularly review and update our website and would welcome feedback from visitors on how it can be improved.

-Work and holiday visa arrangement signed with Israel
+Work and Holiday visa arrangement between Australia and Israel commences

-There are currently no job vacancies available at the Embassy.
+There are currently no vacancies at the Embassy.